 Despite these considerations, the media is not only fanning the flames of those who want censorship, but actually lionizing those who have expressed their desire to violently attack demonstrators from what they call “the far right,” or celebrating those who decided to give themselves the right to prevent others from exercising their rights.
 Salon’s Dahlia Lithwick, for example, explains how her, and a group of other similarly-minded idiots, were trying to prevent the far-right protesters from reaching their already-approved meeting point, and was surprised to see that they were carrying batons, or that they would actually forcefully try to break the barrier that had been formed in front of them.
 She even adds the photo of one of her comrades pepper-spraying an “alt-right” protester, in what I’m sure she sees as a heroic move that will be recorded in the annals of history.
 Similarly, in a now-deleted tweet, Noisey editor Kim Kelly praised the fact that many of her so-called “comrades” were armed.
 She explained how the sight of “armed comrades” made her feel more at ease.
 She even wrote a self-fellating op-ed for Al-Jazeera that, to be frank, left me wondering whether patting herself on the back so much might cause permanent damage.

 But let’s take a moment here to step back and rethink this.
 When we know that counterprotesters were armed and determined to prevent the alt-right protesters from reaching their destination, how can violence be a surprise?
 How can people be surprised that there were fights between protesters and counterprotesters, when that is quite literally the only possible outcome of group A trying to physically prevent group B from reaching their lawfully-permitted destination.
 When you have people like Kim Kelly, who picture themselves as violent rebels (as long as they are in a group of armed thugs, of course), announcing violence against the alt-right, how can any of us be surprised that violence erupts?
 What kind of environment did they think that they would create as they let the world know that they were going to bravely, and violently, prevent the lawful protest of the alt-right morons?
 Did they believe that the KKK was going to turn back and leave?
-If you tell the world that tomorrow you’re planning to kick my ass, well, don’t be surprised if the next day I meet you ready for a fight.
+If you tell the world that tomorrow you’re planning to kick someone’s ass, well, don’t be surprised if the next day they meet you ready for a fight.

 All of this is not, of course, to justify or explain away the murder of Heathen Heyer, or to somehow blame her (or the other victims of James Fields) for what happened to her.
 While there were certainly fights and skirmishes at the site of the protest, hers was simply a cold-blooded murder.
 The problem is that it is being used to move the country towards censorship and repression.